 How AI Benefits Time By Giving Back To Both Customers And Agents

 The AI benefits of giving back time are multifaceted:

 - AI can be deployed to respond immediately (i.e. less than one second) to the everyday customer support tickets, providing customers with the instant gratification that they crave for over 50% of their queries.

-- Automated customer service resolutions save agents time from managing mundane, repeatable issues, and focus on more high-touch customer needs.
+- Automated customer service integrations, such as Zoho chatbot, save agents time from managing mundane, repeatable issues, and focus on more high-touch customer needs.